mrciolino/wiki-backup/Events/reuniting-in-gothriathon.md

 The party (Frederina) acquires a flying ship while in Gothriathon from the deck of many things.
 The ship is manned by skeletons with strange power symbols on their heads.
 This skeletal crew can be commanded by whoever is at the wheel steering the ship.
 Frederina departs on this ship when sent back to Krorg by Os.

+## Meade Joins The Party
 During his imprisonment, Narascus uses `Geas` to force Os' right hand man Meade to serve him for the next 30 days.

+After joining the group, Meade does pull a card from the deck of many things and is granted a chicken.

+## Os Comes Willingly
 Os, Meade, and Narascus come to terms.
 Os surrenders, asking that he he brought back to Altricia to answer for his crimes against capitalism and to negotiate peace.
 The party fully reunites and sails back to Altricia.